 In July 2014, the Board of Directors of American Sterilizer Company ("AMSCO") approved the termination of the American Sterilizer Company Retirement Income Plan ("Plan") effective October 1, 2014.
 An Application for Determination to Terminate the Plan was filed with the Internal Revenue Service (IRS) on August 22, 2014.
 A Notice of Intent to Terminate was mailed to the affected parties on July 30, 2014, with a copy furnished to the Pension Benefit Guaranty Corporation (PBGC) on October 31, 2014, at the PBGC's request, and a Form 500 Standard Termination Notice was filed with the PBGC on November 17, 2014.
 The 60-day PBGC waiting period lapsed without objection by the PBGC.
-Plan participants have been advised of the termination and the Plan assets have been largely de-risked.
-AMSCO and the Plan are awaiting receipt of a favorable determination from the IRS.
+Plan participants have been advised of the termination from the IRS.
 Upon receipt of the determination, the Plan fiduciaries will solicit bids for the purchase of one or more annuity contracts from insurers to provide Plan benefits.
 Once an annuity provider or providers has been selected, Plan assets will be transferred to the provider and any additional sums necessary to purchase the contracts will be contributed.
 Once these actions have been completed, payment of Plan benefits and benefit administration will become the responsibility of the annuity provider(s).
 The assumptions used to measure the benefit obligation as of March 31, 2015 reflect this effort.
 In addition, the unfunded obligation has been classified as a current obligation assuming that the termination process will be completed during fiscal 2016.